What is a Sleep Apnea Mask?

 Eliminates Snoring

-By keeping airways open, CPAP completely eliminates the tissue vibrations that cause snoring—benefiting both you and your partner.
+By keeping airways open, CPAP completely eliminates the tissue vibrations that cause snoring - benefiting both you and your bed partner.

 When Is CPAP Therapy Prescribed?

-Your doctor will determine the most appropriate treatment based on your Apnea-Hypopnea Index (AHI)—the number of breathing interruptions per hour of sleep:
+Your doctor will determine the most appropriate treatment based on your Apnea-Hypopnea Index (AHI) - the number of breathing interruptions per hour of sleep measured during a sleep study (polygraphy or polysomnography):

-Sleep Apnea Severity AHI Score Typical Treatment Approach
+Sleep Apnea Severity AHI Score Recommended Treatment Approach

-Moderate 15-30 events/hour CPAP therapy, mandibular advancement devices, combination therapy
+Moderate 15-30 events/hour CPAP therapy, mandibular advancement devices, combination therapy, or intranasal devices

 Severe >30 events/hour CPAP therapy (first-line), BiPAP for complex cases, surgical intervention if CPAP fails

-Nasal pillow masks are the most minimalist design available.
+Nasal pillow masks are the most minimalist and popular design available, representing approximately 40% of CPAP mask sales.
 Two soft silicone cushions (or "pillows") seal directly at the entrance of your nostrils, delivering pressurized air with minimal facial contact.
-The lightweight frame and compact profile make this the most popular choice among CPAP users.
+The lightweight frame and compact profile make this the preferred choice for many CPAP users - especially those with claustrophobia.

 • Lightest and least intrusive design